The Right Way to Clean Your Gas Detector Devices

 - Five tablespoons (⅓ cup) bleach per gallon of water OR four teaspoons bleach per quart of water

-Check to ensure the product is not past its expiration date.
-Never mix household bleach with ammonia or any other cleanser.
+Make sure the product is not past its expiration date.
+Never mix household bleach with ammonia or any other cleanser!

 After using disinfectants, it is recommended that you wipe down the product with water to remove any residue that may impact the product over time.